 Area profiles and Derbyshire Quilt

-The area profiles are updated on an annual basis and provide information at multi-agency team (MAT), electoral division, district and county level.
+The area profiles are updated each year and provide information at multi-agency team (MAT), electoral division, district and county level.

 For more information email: firstname.lastname@example.org or tel: 01629 539174.